Positive Self-Talk to Feed Productivity & Tenacity

 What’s more, a recent paper2 in the British Medical Journal reports that cognitive behavioral therapy — a form of talk therapy that can be done without a therapist — is as effective as Prozac or Zoloft in treating major depression.

 Why does this matter?
-This research suggests that, with a few positive mantras and some mindful positivity, you can effectively become your very own ADHD life coach.
+This research suggests that, with a few positive mantras and some mindful positivity, you can effectively become your very own ADHD coach.
 The trick: Learn the specific types of self-talk that have the power to persuade and motivate — to crystallize what you should be focused on, help you refocus when distractions yank you off-course, help you see things strategically, and make better decisions.
 Here’s how to get started.

 Why Do People with ADHD Need Positive Self-Talk?